prebid/prebid.github.io/dev-docs/show-outstream-video-ads.md

 # Show Outstream Video Ads
 {: .no_toc}

-<span style="color: rgb(255,0,0);">FIXME</span>: <strong>OVERVIEW OF OUTSTREAM VIDEO</strong>

 Unlike instream video ads, which require you to have your own video inventory, Outstream video ads can be shown on any web page, even pages that only have text content.

-This page has information you'll need to set up Prebid for Outstream Video from the engineering side.
+This page has information you'll need to set up Prebid.js to show outstream video.

 Other than using a slightly different ad unit in your Prebid code on the page, you won't have to make any major engineering changes from a standard Prebid setup.

-And there should be no changes required on the ad ops side.
+There should be no changes required on the ad ops side, since the outstream units use the standard Prebid creative, line item targeting setup, etc.

-<span style="color: rgb(255,0,0);">FIXME</span>: <strong>verify that ad ops comment yo</strong>

 * TOC
 {:toc }